matthew-brett/openfmri/doc/data_model.rst

 The models directory of a subject contains one subdirectory per model.

-Each model is a different way of defining how the task performed by the subject can by broken up into *conditions*.
+Each model is a different way of defining how the tasks performed by the subject can by broken up into *conditions*.

 There may be one or more model per subject.